Weave-MC/.github/profile/README.md

 > Easy to use modloader for Lunar Client

 - Want to contact us?
-We have a [discord channel][discord] for that.
+We have a [discord server][discord] for that.

 - Need support?
 Open an issue in your corresponding repository.